SuminHan/suminhan.github.io/content/authors/admin/_index.md

 ## About Me

-Dr. Sumin Han, a Ph.D. graduate from KAIST, is a computer scientist specializing in AI, deep learning, and spatiotemporal data prediction, with a focus on urban human activity analysis for real-time traffic forecasting and urban planning.
-With expertise in C/C++, Java, and Python, they have published research in top international conferences, received awards for innovative AI-driven projects, and secured patents for predictive models and advanced data analysis techniques.
-Recognized for excellence in hackathons and competitions, Sumin is dedicated to bridging technology and societal needs, striving to develop impactful AI solutions that enhance urban systems and drive real-world advancements. suminkaist@gmail.com
+**Dr. Sumin Han**, Ph.D. from KAIST, is an AI researcher specializing in **deep learning** and **spatiotemporal prediction**, with a focus on **urban human activity analysis** for real-time traffic forecasting.
+Skilled in **Python, C/C++, and Java**, Sumin has published at top international conferences, won awards for **AI-driven innovations**, and holds patents on predictive modeling.
+Recognized in multiple **hackathons and competitions**, they are committed to **bridging technology and society** through impactful AI solutions for urban planning and smart cities.

+E-mail: suminkaist@gmail.com, Instagram: @smhan.lab